-This fund attempts to make an impact on the affordable housing market in the United States as well as investing in bonds that further the social and economic development of marginalized communities, making it one of the best socially responsible funds to invest in for those who seek to contribute primarily to social change.
+This fund attempts to make an impact on the affordable housing market in the United States as well as investing in bond funds that further the social and economic development of marginalized communities, making it one of the best socially responsible impact investing funds focused on attracting investors who seek to contribute primarily to social change.

 See Related: Best ESG Stocks to Invest in Today

 The Shelton Green Alpha Fund, with a minimum investment of $1,000, is a very viable option for brand new socially responsible investors who are just dipping their toes in and are seeking to invest in particular stocks.

 It relies on a proprietary algorithm to perform its screening, with the aim of investing only in securities that contribute to green economic growth in a way that also promotes the wellbeing of communities.
 The fund’s holdings include Tesla, Moderna, Vestas Wind Systems A/S, and JinkoSolar Holding Co Ltd.

 While this fund has a high fee level as well as being volatile, the Shelton Green Alpha Fund remains one of the best-performing ESG funds.

 See Related: What are the Three E’s of Sustainability?

 Although this is not a mutual fund, the iShares Global Clean Energy ETF is a fund that tracks the investment results of the S&P Global Clean Energy Index, a set of companies within the clean energy sector.
 Its portfolio includes companies within the wind, solar, and hydroelectricity generating fields, as well as those producing related equipment.